hpoul/timeline_charter/README.md

 A simple application/framework based on dart to create time based charts based on simple SQL queries.
+It currently has a very limited featureset, but great potential ;)

 # Example